Tales to laugh at ...

 Since most of my audience are not native speakers, the first time many of them come to a performance they naturally wonder whether their English will be good enough.
 But within a few minutes they find the age-old power of the storyteller has taken them into a world of imagination in which they understand far more than they thought possible.

-The programme of stories is always changing, so if you have been to a performance before you will hear new stories - although if you are lucky you may perhaps hear one or two old favourites again.
+With over 300 folk tales, and my repertoire constantly expanding, the programme of stories is always changing.
+So if you have been to a performance before you will hear new stories – although if you are lucky you may perhaps hear one or two old favourites again.